Sunny Málaga on Spain’s southern coast is a popular summer beach destination and port of call for Western Mediterranean cruises.

 Calle San Lorenzo and Colegio García Lorca

-Boamistura is a graffiti and muralist collective based in Madrid and has received worldwide recognition for bold artworks.
-Although their works are rooted in graffiti, they also incorporate mural painting, illustration and graphic design.
+Boamistura is a graffiti and muralist collective based in Madrid and has received worldwide recognition for bold artwork.
+Although their works of art are rooted in graffiti, they also incorporate mural painting, illustration and graphic design.

 Okuda and Remed

 Martínez Campos Street (Hotel Sojo Bahía Málaga)